 It is not a matter of “if” Blockchain will transform the financial landscape, but “when” and to what degree.
-As a result, countless business across numerous sectors are already implementing pilot programs that deal with everything from financial services to health care services.
-Asia is an especially positive case-study as several banking institutions in Singapore and Thailand conducted successful international transfers within seconds.
-With Millennials and Gen Z's wanting greater security, freedom, and speed between their transactions, Blockchain importance in Fintech can only grow in 2020.
+As a result, countless businesses across numerous sectors are already implementing pilot programs that deal with everything from financial services to health care services.
+Asia is an especially positive case study as several banking institutions in Singapore and Thailand conducted successful international transfers within seconds.
+With Millennials and Gen Z's wanting greater security, freedom, and speed between their transactions, Blockchain's importance in Fintech can only grow in 2020.

 Greater Investment in Blockchain

 2018 saw a massive increase in capital spending in Blockchain as almost $40 billion was raised by venture-capital-backed businesses.
 This is a 120% increase from the previous year.
 It would be no surprise if 2020 saw continued investment growth from varying sectors.
 Larger tech companies are also growing more confident when it comes to experimenting in the financial market.
 Apple, for example, has initiated a new credit card system to help deal with customer security concerns.
 This has many larger financial institutions wondering how it will impact the market, considering apple is renowned for its quality user experience.